-- 6.1 Community facilities can be in a wide range of venues and include for example, places of worship, town and village halls, purpose-built community centres, sports centres and clubs as well as adapted venues, including historic listed buildings, converted houses, flats, shops, scout huts and rooms or halls attached to faith buildings. - 6.2 Local Plan policy IN1 infrastructure provision seeks direct provision and/or financial contributions to infrastructure including social including social assets such as community halls and indoor sports facilities to support and meet the needs arising from the development. -Whilst on site provision is sought on larger sites, much of the development in Harborough District is at a smaller scale but it is still be expected to contribute to community needs generated by additional development, by helping to expand or develop existing levels of provision.
-Policy IN1 seeks infrastructure contributions on major developments. - 6.3 At the time of a planning application being received, the District Council in conjunction with Town/Parish Councils will assess the proposed development against the existing levels of provision in the community and submit evidence of need for additional community facilities in the area arising from the proposed development. - 6.4 Level of Contribution to Community Facilities
+6.1 Community facilities can be in a wide range of venues and include for example, places of worship, town and village halls, purpose-built community centres, sports centres and clubs as well as adapted venues, including historic listed buildings, converted houses, flats, shops, scout huts and rooms or halls attached to faith buildings.
+Community infrastructure is not limited to buildings but can also include facilities such as MUGAs (Multi-Use Games Areas), outdoor gyms and skate parks.

+6.2 Local Plan Policy IN1 Infrastructure provision seeks direct provision and/or financial contributions to infrastructure including social assets such as community halls and indoor sports facilities to support and meet the needs arising from the development.
+Whilst on site provision is sought on larger sites, much of the development in Harborough District is at a smaller scale but it will still be expected to contribute to community needs generated by additional development, by helping to expand or develop existing levels of provision.
+Policy IN1 seeks infrastructure contributions on major developments.

+6.3 At the time of a planning application being received, the District Council in conjunction with Town/Parish Councils will assess the proposed development against the existing levels of provision in the community and submit evidence of need for additional community facilities in the area arising from the proposed development.

+6.2 Level of Contribution to Community Facilities

-The level of contributions required to provide additional community facilities are set out in 'Refresh of the Harborough District Community Infrastructure Assessment' undertaken by Peter Brett 2017.
+6.2.1 The level of contributions required to provide additional community facilities are set out in 'Refresh of the Harborough District Community Infrastructure Assessment' undertaken by Peter Brett 2017 (Our policies, plans and strategies - HCF1 Community Infrastructure Assessment 2017 | Harborough District Council).
 Chapter 4 of the report sets out the methodology and contributions required.
 Table 4.2 at para 4.3.3 sets out the costs per dwelling according to size.